beirern/Personal-Website/src/content/posts/making-website-first-pass.md

 }
 ```

 However note that this is a function and not a variable.
-Each endpoint that needed this data would call this function which means everytime a user would hit one of these endpoints it would read files on disk that are not going to change.
+Each endpoint that needed this data would call this function which means every time a user would hit one of these endpoints it would read files on disk that are not going to change.
 I/O is really slow and when I started using the website I noticed that it would take 1-2 seconds for a page to load.
 I'll discuss more what was changed below but I believe a big cause of that was reading files every time we hit an endpoint.

 ## Gong Back and Properly Implementing Templates

 So at this point there were 2 things I wanted to fix

-1. Using proper tempalates, e.g. `pug`, rather than `.replace()`ing HTML files
+1. Using proper templates, e.g. `pug`, rather than `.replace()`ing HTML files
 2. Try to speed up the endpoints since they were taking 1-2 seconds to render

 I had used all the replies in one chat with Claude so I was on my own.
 I proceeded to add the copilot extension to VSCode as I wanted an AI that had context into my codebase.
 I asked it to take the HTML files and convert it to `.pug` files which it did quite well.
 I did some things on my own like create `common.pug` as some headers and footers were different if you were looking at a post vs looking at the Home and About page.